ryantxr/triliant/readme.md

 This library is meant to be a cleaner and better documented wrapper.

+This library will support:

+1. Get message logs.
+2. Setup and manage a messaging service.
+3. Lookup a phone number.
+4. Add and delete phone numbers.
+5. Sending SMS.

 ## Installation

 Install this library using composer directly from the GIT repository.